 One person’s success is another person’s worst nightmare.
-Do you know there are individuals who make an exceptionally good living in waste disposal?
+Do you know some individuals who make an excellent living in waste disposal?
 They identify a community need, fill that need, then continue to expand until they’re essentially managing the business they began, and seldom have to get their hands dirty like in the beginning.

 The big thing to remember is that you should never give up.
 Just keep on keeping on, as the saying goes.
 Attrition tends to be the greatest enemy to success.
-So don’t fall victim to attrition.
 Never give up.
-With that in mind, here we’ll briefly explore five tips to help you be your own boss, and successfully.
+Here are five tips to becoming successful at being your own boss.

 1. Understand What You Can Do Better Than Others

 Are you a good writer?
-Do you actually find you enjoy landscaping work or gardening?
+Do you enjoy landscaping work or gardening?
 How about children; are you a young lady who can resonate with young blooming minds well?
-Do you find you actually enjoy certain menial chores owing to the cleanliness that results from a little sweat and elbow grease?
+Do you find you enjoy certain chores owing to the cleanliness that result from sweat and elbow grease?
 Do you love to drive?

-Figure out what you’re good at, and don’t mind doing.
-Once you’ve figured that out, see what sort of work is available for this skill of yours.
+Once you’ve figured out what you like and what your talents are, you can see what kind of work is available to you.
 If there is none, make your own niche.
 Perhaps pay for an LLC, or barring that, just start hawking your services to communities in need.
 As you do what you do, you’ll learn to get the job done more efficiently.
 Identify a niche, and fill it.If you’re going to find your way to success, you need to keep in mind that “work” isn’t always fun, and it’s not always convenient.
 But wherever there is hard work, there will be profit.Click To Tweet

 2. Balance Responsibilities Until Desired Occupations Win Out

-Once you know what you do, and you’ve begun doing it, your next move is to balance existing responsibilities accordingly.
-A great example to follow is the gentleman who wrote Calvin and Hobbes, Bill Watterson.
-Watterson worked professionally for a variety of newspapers doing work he didn’t like so that he could also pursue his passion to be a cartoonist.
+Once you know what you want to do and you started doing it, your next move is to balance existing responsibilities accordingly.
+Bill Watterson, who wrote Calvin and Hobbes, is a great example.
+Watterson worked professionally for a variety of newspapers, doing work he didn’t like so that he could also pursue his passion for being a cartoonist.

 3. Inspire Yourself By Following The Stories Of Others

-This dovetails perfectly from point two: find those who have done well securing their own niche and making it profitable.
-Model your personal trek after theirs.
-One excellent resource for self-assured, self-employed, successful people who have found their own way in life is the Kara Goldin show, where such individuals are interviewed regularly.
+This dovetails perfectly from point two: find those who have done good securing their own niche and making it profitable.
+Then, model your personal trek after theirs.
+One excellent resource for self-assured, self-employed, successful people who have found their own way in life is a podcast called the Kara Goldin show, where such individuals are interviewed regularly.

 4. Always Seek To Improve What You’re Doing